arunat6543/janaki-foundation/README.md

 - Built with love in honor of Janakiyamma
 - Dedicated to empowering AI/ML education globally
-- Starting with 8-10 family kids in India
+- Starting with a few kids and adults in India

 ---